This documentation describes BIBBOX Docker Framework.

-- If you already know your way arround Docker and just want to install a local instance on Linux jump to Install Bibbox
+- If you already know your way around Docker and just want to install a local instance on Linux, jump to Install guide

 - How does it work ?

-Basically the Bibbox itsself consists of a series of docker containers.
-The basic container strucutre is given by:
+The BIBBOX itself consists of a series of Docker containers.
+The basic container structure is given by:

 - Apache Proxyserver (Front-End Server and Proxy Server for the Apps)